zextras/tech-doc/source/carbonio/migration/preliminaries.rst

       After the provisioning has been completed, we process the actual
       data:

-      * Import of e-mails
+      * Import of E-mails
       * Import of Calendars
       * Import of Contacts

    .. grid-item-card:: Phase 3, Shares
       :columns: 6

-      After Provisioning and Data, our attention goes to Shared items.
+      After Provisioning and Data, our attention goes to the Shared items.

    .. grid-item-card:: Phase 4, |file|
       :columns: 6